 How to Ask Your Boss for More Training

-According to a new LHH poll conducted on LinkedIn in January 2021, a staggering 89% of respondents are planning to upskill this year to be better prepared for future roles.
-Read more about how to ask your boss for training.
+According to a recent LHH LinkedIn survey, 89% of employees are planning to upskill this year to be better prepared for future roles.
+Learn how to ask your boss for training and take advantage of professional development opportunities to boost your career growth.

 min

-Linear career paths are increasingly becoming a thing of the past, with emerging technologies, diversification, and new partnerships.
-This means that employers are increasingly needing to upskill their staff in order to keep up with the realities of their industry.
+Linear career paths are increasingly becoming a thing of the past, with emerging technologies, workforce diversification, and new partnerships reshaping industries.
+This means employers must prioritize investing in employee development to stay competitive.

 Employees are clearly thinking about the changing dynamics of the workplace too, with a recent survey carried out by LHH on LinkedIn showing that a staggering 89% are planning to upskill this year to be better prepared for future roles.